- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - Playing with Fire: Can shoot a jet of flames from its forehead.

-- The Power of Hate: Yapool created King Crab by using an ordinary crustacean's hatred for humans.
+- The Power of Hate: Yapool created King Crab by using an ordinary horseshoe crab's hatred for humans.

 - Prehensile Tail: Possess a long and powerful tail lined with spines, using it to throttle Ultraman Ace.